Breaking ties in collective decision making: Proof of Theorems , and

 \begin{proof} Let $p\in \mathcal{P}$ and show that $C(p)=C'(p)$.
 We know there exist $j\in\mathcal{P}^U$ and $(\varphi,\psi,\rho)\in U$ such that $p=p^{j\,(\varphi,\psi,\rho)}$.
 Then, $C(p)=C(p^{j\,(\varphi,\psi,\rho)})=\psi C(p^{j})\rho=\psi C'(p^{j})\rho=C'(p^{j\,(\varphi,\psi,\rho)})=C'(p)$. \end{proof}

-\begin{proposition} Let $U\leq S_h\times S_n \times \{id\}$ and $C,C'\in \mathfrak{C}^U$ ($C,C'\in \mathfrak{C}_k^U$).
+\begin{proposition} Let $U\leq S_h\times S_n \times \{id\}$ and $C,C'\in \mathfrak{P}^U$ ($C,C'\in \mathfrak{C}_k^U$).
 Assume that there exists $(p^j)_{j\in\mathcal{P}^U }\in \mathfrak{S}(U)$ such that $C(p^j)=C'(p^j)$ for all $j\in \mathcal{P}^U$.
 Then $C=C'$. \end{proposition}

 The proof of the above result is the same as the one of Proposition 12 in Bubboloni and Gori (2016b).
-A detailed proof of the above result is proposed in Appendix \ref{C.2}.
+The interested reader can be find that proof in Appendix \ref{final}.

-\begin{proposition} Let $U\leq G$ such that $U\not\le S_h\times S_n\times \{id\}$, $C,C'\in \mathfrak{C}^U$ ($C,C'\in \mathfrak{C}_k^U$).
+\begin{proposition} Let $U\leq G$ such that $U\not\le S_h\times S_n\times \{id\}$, $C,C'\in \mathfrak{P}^U$ ($C,C'\in \mathfrak{C}_k^U$).
 Assume that there exist $(p^j)_{j\in\mathcal{P}^U }\in \mathfrak{S}(U)$ and $(\varphi_*,\psi_*,\rho_0)\in U$ such that $C(p^j)=C'(p^j)$ for all $j\in \mathcal{P}^U$ and $ C(p^{j\,(\varphi_*,\psi_*,\rho_0)})=C'(p^{j\,(\varphi_*,\psi_*,\rho_0)})$ for all $j\in \mathcal{P}_1^U$.
 Then $C=C'.$ \end{proposition}

 The proof of the above result is formally the same as the one of Proposition 13 in Bubboloni and Gori (2016b).
-A detailed proof of the above result is proposed in Appendix \ref{C.3}.
+The interested reader can be find that proof in Appendix \ref{final}.